 Addressing Antibiotics

-- Prescription based drug used to treat infections or diseases, most often caused by bacteria, such as UTIs, sinus infections, ear infections, skin infections, open wounds, URI
+- What are antibiotics?- Prescription based drug used to treat infections or diseases, most often caused by bacteria, such as UTIs, sinus infections, ear infections, skin infections, open wounds, URI

 - Can be used prophylactically pre or post surgery